ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3725](https://github.com/ossf-cve-benchmark/CVE-2018-3725) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3725.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3725.svg)

 ## CVE-2018-3722
- merge-deep node module before 3.0.1 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability, which allows a malicious user to modify the prototype of &quot;Object&quot; via __proto__, causing the addition or modification of an existing property that will exist on all objects.
+ merge-deep node module before 3.0.1 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability, which allows a malicious user to modify the prototype of "Object" via __proto__, causing the addition or modification of an existing property that will exist on all objects.

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3722](https://github.com/ossf-cve-benchmark/CVE-2018-3722) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3722.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3722.svg)

 ## CVE-2018-3721
- lodash node module before 4.17.5 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability via defaultsDeep, merge, and mergeWith functions, which allows a malicious user to modify the prototype of &quot;Object&quot; via __proto__, causing the addition or modification of an existing property that will exist on all objects.
+ lodash node module before 4.17.5 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability via defaultsDeep, merge, and mergeWith functions, which allows a malicious user to modify the prototype of "Object" via __proto__, causing the addition or modification of an existing property that will exist on all objects.

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3721](https://github.com/ossf-cve-benchmark/CVE-2018-3721) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3721.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3721.svg)

 ## CVE-2018-3719
- mixin-deep node module before 1.3.1 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability, which allows a malicious user to modify the prototype of &quot;Object&quot; via __proto__, causing the addition or modification of an existing property that will exist on all objects.
+ mixin-deep node module before 1.3.1 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability, which allows a malicious user to modify the prototype of "Object" via __proto__, causing the addition or modification of an existing property that will exist on all objects.